wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 }
 ```

-So if `Go` hasn’t been pressed and the value is less than one million (we have to stop somewhere - phones aren’t that fast), add the value to the back (interpreting it as a string instead of integer) and again, set the state.
+So if `Go` hasn’t been pressed and the value is less than one million (you have to stop somewhere - phones aren’t that fast), add the value to the back (interpreting it as a string instead of integer) and again, set the state.
 That should make every button work.

 The only thing left to do is the `Go` button.